camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 ## Considerations

-The following does not reflect a production-ready setup but is a good quick-start to get going with Camunda on AWS EKS utilizing [IaC tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).
+This is a basic setup to get started with Camunda 8 but does not reflect a high performance setup.
+It's a good starting point to get ready for production by utilizing [IaC tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).

+Terraform can be opaque in the beginning and if you solely want to get a feeling and understanding for what is happening, you may try out the [eksctl guide](./eksctl.md) to get a feeling on what resources are created and how they interact with each other.

+If you just want to try out Camunda 8 or develop against it, consider having a look at our [SaaS offering](https://camunda.com/platform/).

 For the simplicity of this guide, certain best practices will be provided with links to additional documents, enabling you to explore the topic in more detail.